egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

-feasible or converge, we will follow a similar strategy for the pilot-study modelling, working from the full model towards simplified models, as there is potential for the full dataset to support a model of intermediate complecity (more complex than the simplified models, but not as complex as the full model).
+feasible or converge, we will follow a similar strategy for the pilot-study modelling, working from the full model towards simplified models, as there is potential for the full dataset to support a model of intermediate complexity (more complex than the simplified models, but not as complex as the full model).
 We will fit the following simplified models in the case that the full model fitted to the full dataset does not converge: